-A Northwoods tradition that remains immensely popular—Friday fish fry in Minocqua is surely a must do.
-The classic fish fry generally includes several pieces of fried fish, most commonly cod, perch or walleye.
-This fish typically comes with some type of potato and some sort of salad or coleslaw.
+A Northwoods tradition that remains immensely popular—Friday fish fry in Minocqua is surely a must-do.
+The classic fish fry generally includes several pieces of fried fish, most commonly Cod, Perch, or Walleye.
+This fish typically comes with some type of potato and salad or coleslaw.
 However, there are endless variations on this classic supper club dish.
 Here are some of our favorites.

-For a terrific fish fry and sides, stop in at Tula’s Cafe.
-This award-winning fish fry will leave you feeling satisfied.
-At Norwood Pines, guests can dine amongst stately red pine trees.
-But don’t forget your appetite.
-The supper club offers all-you-can-eat deep fried cod or lake perch fish dinners.
-Their popular corn fritters are just one of the many accompaniments to the meal.
-Guests also rave about their famous wild rice clam chowder.
+For the full supper club experience, stop at Norwood Pines, and dine amongst stately red pine trees.
+The supper club offers all-you-can-eat deep-fried cod or lake perch fish dinners.
+Their popular corn fritters and famous wild rice clam chowder are just some of the many accompaniments to the meal.
+Guests also rave about Tom's ice cream drinks.

 This popular tradition of fish on Fridays is well-loved by visitors and locals alike.
 You might be in for a bit of a wait at any of these popular spots.
 Your best bet is to phone ahead and see if the establishment takes reservations.
 If not, be sure to sip a classic Old Fashioned or locally brewed craft beer while you wait for your table.

 If you prefer to eat at home, order your fish fry to go.
 Make your own Wisconsin fish fry experience back at home by whipping up an Old Fashioned with some spirits from Northern Waters Distillery.